CLI Reference

 --password-policy-contains-special-characters: Password must contain special characters

---items-deletion-protection: Set to update the default behaviour of new items creations deletion protection attribute [true/false]
+--items-deletion-protection: Set to update the default behavior of new items creations deletion protection attribute [true/false]

 --default-key-name: Set the account default key based on the DFC key item name.
 Use "set-original-akeyless-default-key" to revert to using the original default key of the account.
 Empty string will change nothing